 We are the men of Congregation Beth Am.
 The group’s purpose is to provide opportunities for Fellowship, Spirituality, Support, and Service to the men of this congregation.

 What We Do

-    Fellowship/Spirituality – Fellowship events have included Sunday breakfasts, bowling, outings to baseball, hockey and football games, annual JCC softball tournament, guest speakers and game nights.
-We help sponsor Café’ Shabbat (Beth Am’s award winning monthly Saturday morning program) sponsor special programs with the Rabbi and are given the privilege of coordinating an annual Men’s Club Friday Night Shabbat service every year.
+Fellowship/Spirituality – Fellowship events have included Sunday breakfasts, bowling, outings to baseball, hockey, and football games, the annual JCC softball tournament, guest speakers, and game nights.
+We help sponsor Café’ Shabbat (Beth Am’s award-winning monthly Saturday morning program) sponsor special programs with the Rabbi and are given the privilege of coordinating an annual Men’s Club Friday Night Shabbat service every year.
 We often coordinate with Sisterhood on events.

 Service – Beth Am Men are often called upon to assist in various projects including, erecting and tearing down the Sukkah each year, manning games and providing snacks at the Purim Carnival, assisting with major Beth Am fundraising events, the Annual Latke Bash for Hebrew school students, monthly hot dog sales that raise money for the Hebrew School Scholarship fund and various other funds, Indoor and Outdoor maintenance projects with the Beth Am House Committee.

 Men's Club Participated in the annual Summer Cleanup

 Gastronomic Activity – In 2018, we began a Men’s Club Gastronomic Society (Txoko - see below).
 You must be a member of Men’s Club to participate.

 If you would like to join us, please sign up or send an email to one of the Beth Am Men’s Club officers listed below.

 Samuel Weiss Secretary